-Python virtual environment creates an isolated Python working environment that you could install python module dependencies without influence of global Python modules.
-It is essential especially your project has different Python library version requirement, so that you could install the specific library version only in that virtual environment.
+Python virtual environment creates an isolated Python working environment that you could install python module dependencies without the influence of global Python modules.
+It is essential especially if your project has a different Python library version requirement so that you could install the specific library version only in that virtual environment.

 You could follow the steps below to install, create, activate and also deactivate the Python virtual environment.

 virtualenvis already installed.
 You could check whether your distribution has already included it by